zhangshuyun/gitaly/doc/rfcs/recovery.md

 ## Requirements

-1. A new Gitaly node should be able to added and automatically rebuild itself with all repositories that should be on that virtual storage.

 1. Gitaly Cluster should be able to detect and automatically recover from a single repository going out of sync.
 Example failure scenarios: